PipedreamHQ/pipedream/docs/docs/code/python/README.md

 # Python

 **Anything you can do in Python can be done in a Pipedream workflow**.
-This includes using any of the [350,000+ packages available on PyPi](https://pypi.org/).
+This includes using any of the [350,000+ packages available on PyPI](https://pypi.org/).

 Pipedream supports [Python v{{$site.themeConfig.PYTHON_VERSION}}](https://www.python.org) in workflows.

 ::: warning
 Python steps are in **beta**.
-There may be changes while we prepare it for a full release.
+There might be changes while we prepare it for a full release.

 If you have any feedback on the Python runtime, please let us know in [our community](https://pipedream.com/support).
 :::